What is a Death Certificate?

 You’ll need to state your relationship to your loved one when you request a death certificate.
-Legally, only certain people can receive a death certificate – the loved one’s family members, legal representative, people or organizations with a personal or property right or government agencies.
+Legally, only certain people can receive a death certificate – immediate next of kin, legal representative, people or organizations with a personal or property right or government agencies.

 How long does it take to receive a death certificate?

 Before certified copies can be printed and sent to you, death certificates are signed by the funeral director, medical certifier and the state registrar.
 The process generally can take up to two weeks.